 Growing the appeal of gardening debate

-At 67-years-old, GQT is one of BBC Radio’s longest-running shows, commanding the loyalty of a committed audience demanding answers to their gardening problems or simply yearning for a relaxing escape from the rigours of life.
+Launched in 1947, GQT is one of BBC Radio’s longest-running shows, commanding the loyalty of a committed audience demanding answers to their gardening problems or simply yearning for a relaxing escape from the rigours of life.

 The expanding GQT audience includes younger people, those living in cities and from varied ethnic backgrounds.
 Many are vegetable growers or interested in broader conversations around issues such as wildlife and the impact of pesticides.